BJeremiah/Airbnb-/README.md

 ### 7. Logging & Monitoring
 **Description:** Keeps track of API requests and suspicious activities for auditing and quick response.
 **Why it’s important:** Helps detect security breaches early and maintain accountability.
+## CI/CD Pipeline

+### What is CI/CD?
+CI/CD stands for **Continuous Integration and Continuous Deployment**.
+It is a set of practices that automate the process of testing, integrating, and deploying code changes.
+- **Continuous Integration (CI):** Developers frequently merge their code into a shared repository where automated builds and tests run.
+- **Continuous Deployment (CD):** Approved changes are automatically deployed to staging or production environments.

+### Why it’s Important
+- **Faster Development:** Ensures new features and bug fixes are delivered quickly.
+- **Reduced Errors:** Automated testing catches issues early before they reach production.
+- **Consistency:** Provides a repeatable and reliable deployment process.
+- **Collaboration:** Encourages teamwork by allowing multiple developers to work together seamlessly.

+### Tools for CI/CD in This Project
+- **GitHub Actions:** Automates workflows such as running tests, linting code, and deploying the app after each commit.
+- **Docker:** Provides containerization to ensure the app runs the same way across different environments (development, testing, production).
+- **Heroku / AWS / DigitalOcean (Deployment options):** Cloud platforms that can be used to host and scale the application.
+- **Pytest / Jest (Testing tools):** Ensures backend and frontend code is tested before deployment.

+### Summary
+Implementing a CI/CD pipeline in this project guarantees that every change goes through an automated process of **building → testing → deploying**, resulting in a more secure, stable, and professional product.